cartesi/machine-solidity-step/CONTRIBUTING.md

 ## Basic Contributing Guidelines

 We use the same guidelines for contributing code to any of our repositories, any developers wanting to contribute to Cartesi must create pull requests.
 This process is described in the [GitHub documentation](https://help.github.com/en/articles/creating-a-pull-request).
 Each pull request should be started against the master branch in the respective Cartesi repository.
-After a pull request is submitted the Cartesi team will review the submission and and give feedback via the comments section of the pull request.
+After a pull request is submitted the Cartesi team will review the submission and give feedback via the comments section of the pull request.
 After the submission is reviewed and approved, it will be merged into the master branch of the source.

 Please note the below!
 We appreciate everyone following the guidelines.